gdm413229/swwmgz_m/ExtendedLore.md

   the Necris invasion of 2304, the corporation is dissolved.
 - 2320: A group of billionaires buy an entire island and turn it into an arena.
   The "Battle Royale" boom starts.
-- 2407: Unissix Bokurou Azadeku devises the "Unissix Tournaments".
+- 2407: Misa Unissix devises the "Unissix Tournaments".
 UnSX 1 begins.
 - 2409: The first tournament ends with Raik L Raikishionen, prime minister of the Nukuri Unified Government, as champion.
 - 2411: UnSX 2.
 Members of the Dark Alliance attempt to take over the Bleaknet.